2020 AEJMC Southeast Colloquium

 Authors should prepare submissions as either a Microsoft Word or PDF file.

 All submissions must be completed by no later than 5 p.m.
 CT on December 18, 2019.
 Submissions must be original and must not have been previously presented at a conference.
 Students and faculty should indicate their status for consideration of faculty and student top paper awards.
 Do not include any author identifying information on any page of the paper submission.
 Authors also should redact identifying information from the document properties.
 On the cover page of the attached paper, only the title of the paper should appear.
 Following the cover page, include a 250-word abstract.
-Length of full papers should not exceed 30 pages including references and tables (50 pages for Law and Policy papers).
+The length of full papers should not exceed 30 pages including references and tables (50 pages for Law and Policy papers).
 Click here to submit a paper to the 2020 AEJMC Southeast Colloquium.

 The author of each accepted paper (at least one author in the case of a co-authored paper) must present the paper at the Colloquium or it will not be listed in the final program.
 Acceptance and/or submission of papers to colloquium paper competitions does not prevent authors from submitting to AEJMC divisions for the AEJMC Annual Conference in August in San Francisco.
-Complete contact information and a complete list of (all) authors must be submitted with other material (and on deadline) or a paper will be disqualified.
+Complete contact information and a full list of (all) authors must be submitted with other material (and by the deadline) or a paper will be disqualified.
 For online instructions on "how to submit a clean paper" for blind review, see this link.
 Authors of accepted papers will be notified by February 1, 2020.

 Panel proposals should be submitted to Matt Haught by Wednesday, December 18, 2019, and should include a brief description of the panel along with proposed panelists.
 Proposals should not exceed three double-spaced pages.